 Applications will be open through OTCAS, the centralized OT application system, beginning January 15, 2021.
 The program has a rolling admissions process; applications will be reviewed on an ongoing basis until the class of 30 is filled and the alternate list is complete.

 At the time of application, prospective student must have a minimum of 9 credits of prerequisite hours complete.
 Additionally, there should be no more than 2 outstanding prerequisites for fall semester prior to start of program.

 AP and CLEP credit will not be accepted for any science prerequisite course.
 There is no advanced placement, transfer of credit or experiential learning credit within the UMHB MSOT Program.

 You will need to submit any additional official transcripts to the UMHB Graduate Admissions office as soon as they are available to ensure all program prerequisites are adequately completed.

 The required GPA is 3.0 for the last 60 hours of coursework and 3.0 for prerequisite coursework.

 Yes, interviews are required for those who make it to the second phase of application consideration.
-While we would love to have you on campus, we realize this is not a possibility for everyone.
-We will conduct video interviews for those unable to travel to campus.

 The program will be 6 consecutive semesters (including summers) of coursework, followed by 24 weeks of Level II fieldwork.